neilkatin/lah-cert-positions-guide/source/incident-commander.md

   * Post the schedule

-  * Confirm going-off-duty leads brief New on-duty leads prior to going off duty.
+  * Confirm shift change: going-off-duty leads have briefed the new on-duty leads prior to going off duty.

   * Make sure your staff gets breaks to decompress, eat, hydrate, etc.